intentor/adic/README.md

 The project is compatible with Unity 3D 5 and 4.
 Tested on Windows/Mac/Linux, Android, iOS, WP10 (IL2CPP), Web Player and WebGL.

-Also available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/32157).
+Also available on the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/32157).

 ## <a id="features"></a>Features